Authman2/AUAudioRecorder/README.md

 An audio recorder written in Javascript and HTML.
 The main audio recorder is in the file 'AUAudioRecorder.js' which contains the AUAudioRecorder object.
 To see a very simple example of the audio recorder at work, navigate to the 'RecorderTester.html' file in the Example folder.

 # Methods
 - **startRecording()**: <br>Starts the recording process.
-If the program does not have permission to access the computer’s microphone yet, it will ask the user for it.
+The method "requestPermission()" must be called first so that the program has permission to access the computer's microphone.
 ```javascript
 audioRec.startRecording();
 ```